pfapi/pfapi/README.md

 You don't have to install strapi-plugin-pfapi-data for your production.

-strapi-plugin-pfapi-data provides a test data test for demo and test
+strapi-plugin-pfapi-data provides a test data set for demo and test

 ```bash